Brethren, in addition to having a rich devotional life, we need to live a life of prayer if we are to experience revival.

 - And when you’re not speaking or listening, simply have an awareness of His presence and of His angels.

-- Let your mind meditate on Christ on the Cross, Christ in the sanctuary, and heaven.
+- Let your mind meditate on the Messiah on the cross, the Messiah in the sanctuary, and of heaven/eternity.
+Also, meditate on how the Messiah would live His life in you.

 1 Corinthians 11:29; DA 660.3; Ed 197.5.

-- Live consciously for His glory and to bless mankind and to be one with your brothers and sisters in Christ, thus fulfilling Christ’s prayer and will for you.
+- Bless mankind and to be one with your brothers and sisters in the Messiah, thus fulfilling the Messiah‘s prayer and will for you.

 5T 633.3; 20MR 343.4; 15MR 88.2

-This is all in addition to having formal prayers at your evening, morning, and preferably noon worship times, where you kneel and pray with uplifted hands and eyes, entering the Most Holy Place by faith to meet with the King of Kings, with all solemn reverence.
+This is all in addition to having formal prayers at your evening, morning, and midday worship times, if not also at the third and ninth hours, where you kneel and pray with uplifted hands and eyes, entering the Most Holy Place by faith to meet with the King of Kings, with all solemn reverence.
 During the day, it is instead like sending telegrams via the angels, thus not requiring you to pray in the same formal manner.
 Your prayers might often be very short sentences that you dart off, or even a few words you speak to your own soul in the spirit of prayer as the psalmist did.

-Prayer, especially of praise and thanksgiving, is described in the Bible as sacrifice: “By [Jesus] therefore let us offer the sacrifice of praise to God continually, that is, the fruit of our lips giving thanks to His Name” (Hebrews 13:15).
+Prayer, especially of praise and thanksgiving, is described in the Bible as sacrifice: “By [the Messiah] therefore let us offer the sacrifice of praise to God continually, that is, the fruit of our lips giving thanks to His Name” (Hebrews 13:15).

 Prayer is sacrifice because it means giving up all of our time and mental powers to be used for God‘s glory from whatever we were used to doing before that.
 We have everything to gain from it, but it is still sacrifice and takes dedication and diligence.
 In light of all this, before we do a new task, we should offer it up to God in prayer, asking for His wisdom and strength to cheerfully do whatever it is with efficiency and excellence that He may be glorified.